nexios-labs/sift-validator/docs/quickstart.md

 ## Error Handling

-Sift provides detailed validation errors that you can catch and handle:
+Voltar  provides detailed validation errors that you can catch and handle:

 ```python
 try: